FindMySchool LogoFindMySchool

 Who it suits: families who want a structured, kind school culture with strong Key Stage 2 outcomes, and who are comfortable engaging with a competitive admissions process.

 Yes.
 The most recent inspection in May 2024 judged the school Outstanding overall, with Outstanding judgements across the main inspection areas.
-Key Stage 2 outcomes are also strong, with 82.33% reaching the expected standard in reading, writing and mathematics combined in 2024, above the England average of 62%.
+Key Stage 2 outcomes are also strong, with 80% reaching the expected standard in reading, writing and mathematics combined in the current 2025 dataset.

-Reception applications for September 2026 entry are made through Barnsley’s coordinated admissions system.
-The portal opens on 01 September 2025 and the closing date is 15 January 2026, with offers released on 16 April 2026.
+Reception applications for September 2027 entry are made through Barnsley’s coordinated admissions system.
+The closing date is 15 January 2027, with offers released on 16 April 2027.

 The latest admissions figures available show 123 applications for 30 offers, and the recorded status is Oversubscribed.
 This means families should include realistic alternative preferences rather than assuming a place will be available.